FactorioCalc/FactorioCalc/docs/guide.rst

     Outputs: electronic_circuit 13.65/s
     Inputs: iron_plate -9.75/s, copper_plate -10.4464/s

-That is only sligtly better, but instead of not producing enough copper cables we are producing more than enough, which is generally a better thing to do.
+That is only slightly better, but instead of not producing enough copper cables we are producing more than enough, which is generally a better thing to do.